Ctmhike/3-Phase-Motor-Control-and-Safety-Implementation/README.md

 How to execute the Code
 _________________________________________________
--Download the file and open it in the EKTS software -Start simulation and toggle inputs to see performance
+-Download the "Direct Drive and FW_BW Drive Motor.esc" file and open it in the EKTS software -Start simulation and toggle inputs to see performance

 Nb.
 No sensors were used, its just the basic layout and operation